NethServer/ns8-docs/system_requirements.rst

 A correct FQDN and DNS setup is also a requirement for TLS encryption to work properly.
-Once connected with the server, network clients check if the FQDN is in the TLS certificate before exchanging data with it.
+Once connected with the server, network clients check if the TLS certificate is valid for the given FQDN.

 1. Depending on your server purpose, DNS can be provided by a public internet service, a private network appliance, or even both of them.